Anna Gordon (ballad collector): Life

-The facts of Anna Gordon's life have been set out in a 2025 biography by Ruth Perry.
+The facts of Anna Gordon's life have been set out in a 2025 biography by Ruth Perry, titled The Ballad World of Anna Gordon, Mrs. Brown of Falkland.
 She was born in Old Aberdeen, youngest daughter to Lilias Forbes of Disblair and her husband Thomas Gordon (1714–1797), who was the professor of Humanity at King's College, Aberdeen.
 Educated to a high level by her father, she was a cultivated and well-read woman.
 On 13 December 1788 she married the Revd.
 Dr Andrew Brown (c.
 1744–1805), who, following work as a chaplain in the army, became minister of Falkland, Fife (1784–1802), and then Tranent.
 Thus Anna Gordon is widely known among scholars as Mrs. Brown of Falkland.

 However, Anna Gordon is famed as a foundational source of Scottish ballads.
 Thirty-five of her ballads, now considered to form the core of the Scottish ballad canon, were committed to paper sometime between 1782 and 1801; some were published by Sir Walter Scott in Minstrelsy of the Scottish Border (1802-3) and Robert Jamieson in Popular Ballads and Songs (1806).
 Anna Gordon supplied many of the ‘A’ texts in Francis James Child's magisterial English and Scottish Popular Ballads (1882–98).

 Anna Gordon's repertoire raises important questions about the nature of learning, transmission, and personal creativity in a still-living traditional art form.
 She learned her songs in childhood from her mother, her mother's sister Anne Forbes (Mrs. Farquharson of Allanaquoich), and from a number of servants in Disblair and Allanaquoich.
 She later stated that she had never seen any of these ballads in print but had them all by oral-aural transmission.
 But at the same time, she had contact with much cultivated music-making.
 Her father was a playing member of the Aberdeen Musical Society where the works of Handel and Corelli were regularly performed.
 This was a separate world from the domestic and woman-centered context in which Anna Gordon learned her songs.
 Indeed, her father later expressed "surprise at his daughter's skill in balladry and confessed that the words and tunes were previously unknown to him (as they were to his correspondent, the antiquary William Tytler, 1711–1792)."